react-querybuilder/react-querybuilder/website/docs/migrate.md

 title: Migrating to v7
 ---

-Version 7 shouldn't require many, if any, code changes when migrating from v6.
-However, some of the defaults have changed, and taking advantage of the performance improvements and other conveniences may require some minor refactoring.
+Version 7 shouldn't require many—if any—code changes when migrating from v6, although [some of the defaults have changed](#updated-default-labels).
+Also, taking advantage of the [performance improvements](#performance-improvements), [new features](#shift-actions), and [other](#option-lists-can-use-value-as-identifiers-instead-of-name) [conveniences](#query-selector-getter-and-dispatcher) may require some minor refactoring.
 A summary of the important changes is below.

 ## Breaking changes

 ### No default export

-- `react-querybuilder` no longer has a default export.
+`react-querybuilder` no longer has a default export.
 Use `import { QueryBuilder } from "react-querybuilder"` instead:

 ```diff
 -import QueryBuilder from "react-querybuilder";